laireyx/react-worker-hooks/README.md

 These methods are available via `react-worker-hooks/browser`

+- `.pendingTaskCount`

+  Get the number of pending tasks of this worker instance.

 - `.taskWithTransferable(eventType, transfer, ...args)`

   Start a task with the given `eventType`. `args` are passed to the worker context.
 Use `transfer` to pass [transferable object](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).